alexjoverm/v-runtime-template/README.md

 Most of times we can precompile all our components and structure at build time.

-Sometimes, we might get HTML at runtime (for example, coming from an API).
-For those cases the `[v-html]()` directive works really well.
+Sometimes, you might need to get HTML at runtime (for example, coming from an API).
+For those cases the `[v-html](https://vuejs.org/v2/api/#v-html)` directive works really well.

-But, if we need to get Vue.js template code at runtime (again, for example from a server), if you use `v-html` the specific Vue code will not be interpreted.
+But, if you need to get Vue template code at runtime, using `v-html` for specific template Vue code will not be interpreted.
 This is where `v-runtime-template` comes into play.

 Some cases you need to do that:

 * In front offices or store fronts, where you allow the user to enter data that later you transform into Vue specific code.
 * In WYSIWYG visual editors.
 As a user, think of an interface where you drag and drop components to build something visual.
+That gets stored as Vue template code in the database and you eventually will receive it in the frontend.
-* Basically, anything coming from a user that can contain Vue code
+* Basically, anything coming from a user that can contain Vue code.

-To get an example, this would work with `v-html`:
+Let's see an example: this would work with `v-html`:

 ```html
 <template>